9 weeks pregnant with multiples

 It’s perfectly normal to feel a wide range of emotions when you first find out you’re expecting multiples.
 You likely envisioned one baby, and it can understandably take time to adjust to the news.

-Twin or multiple pregnancies require a bit more attention, which means more quality time with your babies!
-Your healthcare provider will likely recommend more frequent visits and ultrasounds to ensure your babies’ growth is on track.
+Twin or multiple pregnancies require a bit more monitoring, which often means more frequent appointments, typically later in pregnancy.
 Twins and multiples can pose a higher risk of certain complications, so it’s important to keep up with your appointments and listen to your provider’s recommendations for a healthy pregnancy.

 Reviewed by the Ovia Health Clinical Team